 - Always take into consideration the budget you’re working on.
 It’s very important that payments are up-to-date for you to be able to make claims.

 - Pet insurance is generally more expensive than veterinary discount plans.
-However, if you think about a medical bill that amounts to not just a few hundred dollars but about $4500 (which is not impossible for a hip dysplasia surgery), a 25% discount with a veterinary discount plan still leaves you with $3,375 to pay.
-Cancer treatments can cost up to $9000 or more, leaving you $6,750 to pay even after a seemingly big discount of 25%.
+However, if you think about a medical bill that amounts to not just a few hundred dollars.
+The usual vet bill is about $4500, which is not impossible for a hip dysplasia surgery.
+A 25% veterinary discount plan still leaves you with $3,375 to pay.
+Cancer treatments can cost up to $9000 or more.
+This leaves you $6,750 to pay even after a seemingly big discount of 25%.

-When something totally unexpected happens, such as your pet suddenly requiring surgery despite being healthy ever since you may be asking yourself “why didn’t I get insurance?” -- but this is not the time to feel sorry or have regrets.
-Consider the facts and your options.
 Nationwide has pet insurance that lets you see a veterinarian of your choice anywhere in the world, and making claims can be as easy as sending them a claim after you’ve seen your vet, and they’ll send you a check.
-They also have a “Pet Insurance Buyers Guide” on their website that can help you decide what type of plan best fits your needs, and you can always call their customer care number should you have more questions or need more information
+They also have a “Pet Insurance Buyers Guide” on their website that can help you decide what type of plan best fits your needs.

 You can also call us at (877) 658-2472 to know more about pet insurance coverage today!

 Pet Insurance can help your pet get the best veterinary care available when they need it by reducing the financial burden of unexpected medical costs due to illness or injuries.
 Plus, preventive wellness options could help you stay ahead of any potential issues altogether.